emanuelazevedo/recipe-app/README.md

 # Recipe App

+## You can search for recipes by listing the desire ingredients you want to use
-## You can check the app in http://emanuelazevedo.github.io/recipe-app/
+### You can check the app in http://emanuelazevedo.github.io/recipe-app/

 Made with React using Spoonacular API